-In 2004, at the age of 28, Buble officially arrived on the international music scene, winning Best New Talent at Canada's prestigious Juno Awards.
-His third album release, It's Time (2005) topped the success of his debut; it sold over five million copies worldwide and remained on the Billboard Jazz charts for two years.
-The album's single, "Home," was a fan favorite; Bublé wrote it for long-term love Timuss, and featured her in the video as well as the backing vocals.
+In 2004, at the age of 28, Bublé officially arrived on the international music scene, winning Best New Talent at Canada's prestigious Juno Awards.
+His third album release, It's Time (2005), topped the success of his debut; it sold over five million copies worldwide and remained on the Billboard Jazz charts for two years.
+The album's single, "Home," was a fan favorite, which Bublé wrote it for long-term love Timuss, and featured her in the video as well as the backing vocals.
 The song shot to the No. 1 spot in more than 10 countries, and had the distinction of being the most played song on Canadian radio that year.

-Later that year, Timuss and Buble split amid rumors of his infidelity.
-News soon spread that the break-up had coincided with the emergence of a new relationship;a romance with British actress Emily Blunt.
+Later that year, Timuss and Bublé split amid rumors of his infidelity.
+News soon spread that the break-up had coincided with the emergence of a new relationship—a romance with British actress Emily Blunt.
 The pair had met backstage at an awards ceremony.
-Buble; later admitted he had no idea who she was at the time, and thought she was a TV producer.
+Bublé later admitted he had no idea who she was at the time, and thought she was a television producer.

-In December of 2008, Buble branched out into the world of sports when he became a minority owner of the ice hockey team, the Vancouver Giants.
-He has also began taking on television projects.
-He participated in a new documentary called Music and the Brain on Canadian Television that discusses the scientific effects of music on human cognition.
-He then scored a special musical arrangement for a new episode of the hit American sitcom, 30 Rock.
-He is currently at work on a new album.
+In December of 2008, Bublé branched out into the world of sports when he became a minority owner of the ice hockey team, the Vancouver Giants.
+He has also began taking on television projects, participating in a documentary called Music and the Brain on Canadian TV that discusses the scientific effects of music on human cognition.
+He then scored a special musical arrangement for a new episode of the hit American sitcom 30 Rock.